Deforestation Regulation using GS1 Standards (EUDR)

 The European Union’s Deforestation-Free Products Regulation (EUDR) is set to reshape how companies manage their supply chains.
 Our white paper is designed to help businesses efficiently address the challenges posed by this regulation through the effective use of GS1 standards and services.

-EUDR supports the EU’s commitment to combating climate change and preserving biodiversity, areas significantly impacted by deforestation.
-The regulation is scheduled to come into effect on December 30, 2025, following a proposed one-year postponement by the European Commission.
+The regulation supports the EU’s climate and biodiversity goals, and is scheduled to take effect on December 30, 2026, following a proposed one-year postponement.

-Download Our White Paper – Gain insights and practical strategies to prepare for EUDR compliance by downloading our position paper.
+Download (below) Our GS1 in Europe White Paper – Gain insights and practical strategies to prepare for EUDR compliance by downloading our position paper.
 It offers a comprehensive overview of the regulation and explores how GS1 standards and services can support your business in navigating this new regulatory landscape.

 EUDR at a Glance